GraphBEV: Towards Robust BEV Feature Alignment for Multi-Modal 3D Object Detection: Experiments

 \subsubsection{Roles of Different Modules in GraphBEV for Feature Alignment.}

 To analyze the impact of misalignment, we conducted comparative experiments between our GraphBEV and BEVFusion \cite{bevfusion-mit}.
-It is noteworthy that in Table \ref{tab_nuScens_misalignment}, we introduced misalignment in the nuScenes validation set, rather than in the training and testing sets, as done in Ref. \cite{zhujun_benchmarking}.
-We trained on the clean nuScenes \cite{nuscenes} train dataset and evaluated performance under both clean and noisy misalignment settings.
+It is noteworthy that in Table \ref{tab_nuscenes_misalignment}, we introduced misalignment into the nuScenes validation set, rather than in the training and testing sets, as follow Ref. \cite{zhujun_benchmarking}.
+We trained on the clean nuScenes \cite{nuscenes} training dataset and evaluated performance under both clean and noisy misalignment conditions.
 In the clean setting, GraphBEV outperforms BEVFusion \cite{bevfusion-mit} significantly, while in the noisy setting, the performance improvement is substantial.
-Furthermore, it is evident that BEVFusion \cite{bevfusion-mit} exhibits a significant decrease in metrics such as mAP and NDS from clean to noisy, whereas GraphBEV demonstrates a smaller decrease in performance metrics.
+Furthermore, it is evident that BEVFusion \cite{bevfusion-mit} exhibits a significant decrease in metrics such as mAP and NDS when transitioning from clean to noisy conditions, whereas GraphBEV demonstrates a smaller decrease in performance metrics.

-Notably, adding the LocalAlign or GlobalAlign module to BEVFusion \cite{bevfusion-mit} has minimal impact on latency compared to BEVFusion \cite{bevfusion-mit} , and the latency is lower than that of TransFusion\cite{Transfusion} .
-When only the LocalAlign module is added to BEVFusion \cite{bevfusion-mit} , using the KD-Tree algorithm to build proximity relationships and fusing projected depth with neighbor depth to prevent feature misalignment, there are significant enhancements observed in both the clean and noisy misalignment settings.
+Notably, adding the LocalAlign or GlobalAlign module to BEVFusion \cite{bevfusion-mit} has minimal impact on latency compared to BEVFusion \cite{bevfusion-mit} alone, and the latency is lower than that of TransFusion\cite{Transfusion}.
+When only the LocalAlign module is added to BEVFusion \cite{bevfusion-mit} and the KD-Tree algorithm is used to build proximity relationships, while fusing projected depth with neighbor depth to prevent feature misalignment, significant enhancements are observed in both clean and noisy misalignment settings.
 Adding only the GlobalAlign module to BEVFusion \cite{bevfusion-mit} also leads to noticeable improvements.
-Particularly, simultaneous addition of the LocalAlign and GlobalAlign modules shows strong performance in both clean and noisy settings.
+Particularly, the simultaneous addition of the LocalAlign and GlobalAlign modules exhibits strong performance in both clean and noisy settings.